Menu

 Reception Intake

-How to apply for a September 2024 place
+How to apply for a September 2025 reception place

-If you are applying for a reception place for September 2024, all applications are made in advance.
-Offers are made by the Local Authority on national offer day.
+If you are applying for a reception place for September 2025, all applications are made in advance.
+The national closing date is 15 January 2025.
+Offers are made by the Local Authority on national offer day (16 April 2025).

-You must apply to the local authority i.e. where you make council tax payments.
+You must apply to the local authority who empties your bins.
 If this is Leeds, go to www.leeds.gov.uk/apply.
-The website is a composite prospectus for all Leeds schools and this includes:
+The website is a composite prospectus for all Leeds schools, and this includes:

-• all of the steps you need to go through to make an application
+• all the steps you need to go through to make an application

 • the key dates